 D. Place the PCB into the case.
-The PCB is smaller than the case.
-It's right-hand side must be flush against the right-hand side inner wall of the case.
-However, its bottom must be between 0.7 and 1.0mm away from the bottom of the case!
+Its bottom must be against the bottom of the case.
+The PCB is slightly smaller than the case.
+Its right-hand side must be flush against the right-hand side inner wall of the case, or maybe up to 1mm offset from the right-hand side: there can be a 1mm variation in the wooden cases, annoyingly.

-If you want, this is a good moment for an alignment check.
-Are the rows of LEDs visible through the semi-translucent slots in the acrylic front panel?
-Fit the acrylic front panel on top of the case for a moment and power up the Pi to check the LEDs sit behind their slots in the front panel.
-It might be that you want to shift the PCB up or down a little bit before screwing it down in place in step E.
+(1) Fit the acrylic front panel on top of the case for a moment and check that the switches line up neatly with the brown/white bars above them.
+It might be that you want to shift the PCB a millimetre before screwing it down in place in step E.

 E. Screw the PCB onto the wood blocks.

-Make sure the PCB does not shift away from the above position whilst you do so.
+Make sure the PCB does not shift away from their intended position whilst you do so.
 Drilling a hole for the screw first makes life a lot simpler.

 As you will see, the solder pins of the switches protrudes from the back of the PCB.
 Problem: if you screw down the PCB, the PCB will flex as the switch pins are in the way.
 Solution: there is a self-adhesive felt pad in the kit.
 Use scissors to cut it up in a few pieces and stick those around the two bottom screw holes.
 They will prevent this problem!
-When screwed down with normal force, they have just the right thickness to compensate for the switch pins.
-You should only use less than half of the provided felt pad - the rest of it is spares.
+When screwed down with normal force (don't overtighten), they have just the right thickness to compensate for the switch pins.
+You should only use part of the provided felt pad - the rest of it is spares.